chatzianagnostis/Segmentation_with_Unet_Plus_Plus/README.md

 Dataset should have the following format:

-Ensure your dataset has the following structure:
+Ensure dataset has the following structure:

 ![Screenshot 2024-07-19 151656](https://github.com/user-attachments/assets/adb7d363-de71-4f68-9888-630c5da39f99)